backstage/backstage/plugins/score-card/README.md

 ### Backstage integration & visualization

-There is an [integration pipeline](tools/azure-devops-pipelines/integration-with-sharepoint.yaml) that runs regularly that integrates the Sharepoint list, git repository with the [scoring data](sample-data/) and the storage account that provides JSON scoring data for the Backstage plugin to visualize results.
+There is an [integration pipeline](tools/azure-devops-pipelines/integration-with-sharepoint.yaml) that runs regularly that integrates the Sharepoint list, git repository with the [scoring data](https://github.com/backstage/backstage/tree/master/plugins/score-card/sample-data) and the storage account that provides JSON scoring data for the Backstage plugin to visualize results.

+For more detailed info see [README](tools/azure-devops-pipelines/README.md).

 ### Regular update